 His remains will be taken to his home parish in Pilsen for a private observance before the public services in Wichita.

-After the Mass of Christian Burial at Hartman Arena, there will be an event for those who could not make it to the service.
-Father Kapaun’s remains will be carried in a procession from Veternas Memorial Park, 339 Veterans Memorial Parkway, to the Cathedral of the Immaculate Conception at Central and Broadway in Wichita.
+After the Mass at Hartman Arena, there will be an event for those who could not make it to the service.
+Kapaun’s remains will be carried in a procession from Veterans Memorial Park, 339 Veterans Memorial Parkway, to the Cathedral of the Immaculate Conception at Central and Broadway in Wichita.
 It is expected to start at 1:30 and last until 3 p.m.

 “To pray for Father Kapaun.
 To celebrate his life.
 To inspire all of us at this local Catholic church to the same virtues and the heroic charity that he lived his life,” said Father David Lies of the Catholic Diocese of Wichita.

 You can read about Father Kapaun’s history and the path to sainthood at FrKapaun.org.